 Abstract

 This project presents a replication and critical evaluation of a previously published genetic model for human handedness by McManus (1985).
-McManus' model postulates a single gene with two alleles as the determinant of handedness and serves as a foundational framework for understanding the genetic foundations of this phenomenon.
+McManus' model postulates a single gene with two alleles as the determinant of handedness and serves as a foundational framework for understanding the genetic foundations of this phenomenon who serves?
+The gene or the model?.
 Through our replication efforts, we successfully estimated parameters closely mirroring McManus' original findings, while also rectifying reporting errors in the original statistical values, enhancing the model accessibility and applicability.
 Our revised model met McManus' established criteria for a genetic model of handedness, fostering continued exploration into the genetic foundations of handedness while reducing complexities and barriers in its utilization.

 Introduction